-Given that it is only early February and the unpredictable nature of these “atmospheric rivers”, how can we already know that dam controlled rivers such as the South and Middle Forks of the American River will have rafting flows this year?
+Given the unpredictable nature of these “atmospheric rivers”, how soon can we know that dam controlled rivers such as the South and Middle Forks of the American River will have rafting flows this year?
+In most years the answer is known very early.
 The key reason is that the way we manage the flows from dams has been refined in recent years.
 Although the volume of water necessary to facilitate whitewater boating represents a small fraction of the total water released, it is the timing of the releases, not the total volume, that is adjusted.
-The result is that on the South Fork of the American River where the majority of California’s whitewater rafting occurred in 2014, rafting flows are provided based upon a collaborative agreement between SMUD, PG&E and the Federal Energy Regulatory Commission (FERC) that results in excellent recreational flows, even in a drought year.
+The result is that on the South Fork of the American River where the majority of California’s whitewater rafting occurs each season, rafting flows are provided based upon a collaborative agreement between SMUD, PG&E and the Federal Energy Regulatory Commission (FERC) that results in excellent recreational flows, even in a drought year.

 Doing our rain and snow dance in Coloma-